nova-pkgs/python/Doc/faq/programming.rst

 -----------------------------------------------

 Generally speaking, it can't, because objects don't really have names.
-Essentially, assignment always binds a name to a value; the same is true of ``def`` and ``class`` statements, but in that case the value is a callable.
+Essentially, assignment always binds a name to a value; The same is true of ``def`` and ``class`` statements, but in that case the value is a callable.
 Consider the following code::